 This Vegetable Couscous Pilaf is a healthy and delicious meal for the whole family.

-Couscous is traditional food from Northern African cultures.
+Couscous is a traditional food from Northern African cultures.
 It consists of small balls of durum wheat or semolina flour.
-It is often taken for a grain, but it is actually the same dough that is made into many kinds of pasta.
+It is often taken with a grain, but it is actually the same dough that is made into many kinds of pasta.
 Making couscous is extremely simple.

-- A small piece of cinnamon stick (approx ½ inch)
+- A small piece of Cinnamon Stick (approx. 1/4 inch)

 - Salt to taste

 How To Make It:

 Start with heating olive oil in a pot and add the spices. (cinnamon, star anise, bay leaf and garlic clove)

 Saute it for 30 secs or so.

 Then add mixed vegetables and saute for another minute.